 "After many years, The original Dillards have returned.
 This bluegrass/folk icon includes Rodney Dillard, on guitar, occasionally harmonica, and lead vocal; Doug Dillard, on banjo and baritone vocal; Dean Webb on mandolin and tenor vocal; and Mitch Jayne on bass and acting as MC with comic monologues."

 Ozark bluegrass band "The Dillards", started out in Salem, Dent County, Missouri and in 1962 headed west to Los Angeles and became world-famous.
 The Dillards performed and recorded over the decades with various line-ups; Doug Dillard was known for his virtuosity on the banjo while Rodney Dillard played guitar and mandolin.
-They also made appearances on the Andy Griffith show under the pseudonym "The Darlings," a mountain musical family headed by Briscoe Darling, played by Denver Pyle, with sister Charlene Darling, played by Maggie Peterson.
+The original Dillards line-up included Mitch Jayne on double bass and Dean Webb on mandolin and vocals.
+They also made six appearances on the Andy Griffith (1960-1968) show (nos.
+88, 94, 96, 121, 139, 193) under the pseudonym "The Darlings," a mountain musical family headed by Briscoe Darling, played by Denver Pyle, with sister Charlene Darling, played by Maggie Peterson.
 They subsequently appeared on the 1986 reunion show "Return to Mayberry".
 Best known for their hit song "Dooley" it was featured on an episode: The Darlings-Andy Griffith Show/ "Dooley"

 Their story is published in Everybody on the Truck!: The Story of the Dillards (The Life and Times of the Dillards); Grant, Lee and Pyle, Denver; Paperback; 1995; $12.95; (have not seen) Co-author Denver Pyle was a long-time Hollywood character actor and appeared on the Andy Griffith show as Briscoe Darling, patriarch of the musical "Darling" family, played by the Dillards.
 He later became more prominent in his role in the 1980's as Uncle Jesse on TV's The Dukes of Hazzard.